ziakhan82/software-security-mini-project/README.md

  **PBKDF2 (Password-Based Key Derivation Function 2).**
 PBKDF2 is used to derive encryption key from the master password.
 It introduces computational complexity by performing multiple iterations of a hash function, making it resilient to brute-force attacks.
 In the application, the hashed master password and salt are used as inputs to PBKDF2 to derive an encryption key.
-This key is used to encrypt and decrypt stored passwords.
+This key is used to encrypt and decrypt stored passwords.The number of iterations should be set high enough to slow down any brute-force or dictionary attacks.

 **Using Encryption Key for Password Storage**